 INTRODUCTION

 Tailed phages are viruses that infect bacteria and have evolved an extremely diverse set of protein capsid architectures to protect their infective genome (Luque et al. 2020; Berg and Roux 2021).
 Tailed phage capsids sizes range from 40 nm to 180 nm in diameter (Petrovsky et al. 2011; Suhanovsky and Teschke 2015; Gonzalez et al. 2020).
-The internal volumes of these capsids accommodate genomes spanning three orders of magnitude in length, from 5 kilobase pairs (kbps) to 735 kbps (Luque et al. 2020; Iyer et al. 2021).
+The internal volumes of these capsids accommodate genomes spanning three orders of magnitude in length, from 5-10 kilobase pairs (kbp) to 735 kbp (Luque et al. 2020; Iyer et al. 2021).
 The diversity in genome length and genomic content of tailed phages may explain their key role in regulating ecosystems (Maurice 2019; Silveira et al. 2021), in promoting the evolution of microbes (Zinder and Lederberg 1952; Keen et al. 2016; Touchon et al. 2017), in participating strongly in the planetary carbon cycle (Lara et al. 2017), and in becoming the most abundant biological entity on the planet (Cobián-Güemes et al. 2016).
-However, the role of the different tailed phage capsid architectures and genome lengths across ecosystems remains unclear.
+However, the role of the diversity in tailed phage capsid architectures and genome lengths across ecosystems remains unclear.

 A key challenge investigating the selection and evolution of tailed phage capsids is linking viral capsids with their viral genome in the environment (Brum et al. 2016).
 The number of phages isolated and studied both genetically and structurally (Duda and Teschke 2019; Krupovic and Koonin 2017) represent a very small sample compared to the gargantuan number of viruses evolving in the environment (Cobián-Güemes et al. 2016; Aylward et al. 2017; Coutinho et al. 2017; Edwards et al. 2019; Shkoporov et al. 2019; Gregory et al. 2020; Roux et al. 2021; Benler et al. 2021; Shamash and Maurice 2021).
 Electron microscopy can measure the morphology and size of tailed phages, but these observations do not include genomic information, limiting how to interpret the change in capsid size distributions observed across ecosystems (Sulcius et al 2011; Brum et al. 2013).
 There are trade-offs in selecting capsid sizes that are difficult to disentangle (Edwards et al. 2021).
 An increase in temperature may promote smaller genomes among viruses and other organisms (Nifong and Gilooly, 2016), but larger genomes encode more genes, which can enhance the survival of both phages and their hosts (Sullivan et al. 2006; Sieradzki et al. 2019; Silveira et al. 2020).
 On the other hand, larger genomes and their associated larger capsids are more costly energetically, which can compromise their replication in limited growth conditions (Bryan et al. 2016; Mahmoudabadi et al. 2017).
-Additionally, an increase in size reduces virus diffusivity, which can negatively impact their infectivity (Joiner et al. 2019).
-To link the capsid and genomic information of viruses in the environment, we introduced a new computational approach that builds on the established geometrical principles governing the capsid structure and genome packing of tailed phages (Roos et al. 2010; Luque and Reguera 2013; Fokine and Rossmann 2014; Suhanovsky and Teschke 2015; Evilevitch 2018).
+Additionally, an increase in size reduces virus diffusivity (Cobarrubia et al. 2021), which can negatively impact their infectivity (Joiner et al. 2019).
+To link the capsid and genomic information of viruses in the environment, we introduced a new computational approach that builds on the established geometrical principles governing the capsid structure and genome packing of tailed phages (Roos et al. 2010; Luque and Reguera 2013; Fokine and Rossmann 2014; Suhanovsky and Teschke 2015; Evilevitch 2018; Luque et al. 2020).